-Here in this program, an array of five elements is declared and the elements of that array are accessed using a pointer.
+In this C++ program, an array of five elements is declared and are accessed using a pointer.

 array[index]